thefrontside/bigtest/website/docs/interactors/6-write-your-own.md

 MyTextField('email').fillIn('batman@gmail.com');
 ```

-Although the built-in interactors may cover most use cases, the composability of interactors means there is no limit to how much you can optimize and tailor them to your needs.
+Although the predefined interactors may cover most use cases, the composability of interactors means there is no limit to how much you can optimize and tailor them to your needs.

 ## Writing a more complex interactor

 One of the greatest benefits of Interactors is that you can turn complex testing scenarios into readable assertions.
-Let’s illustrate how that looks like with an historically cumbersome UI piece: a table.
+Let’s illustrate how that looks like with a historically cumbersome UI piece: a table.
 We want to be able to easily assert the contents of our tables, and that means that we should be able to know the value in a cell given its column and row.
 Once we’re done creating a TableCell Interactor, we’ll be able to make that happen and have it look like this:

 ```js
 TableCell({ columnTitle: 'Name', rowNumber: 2 }).has({ value: 'Marge Simpson' });